 5. Set limits -- but set them with empathy.
 Of course you need to insist on some rules.
 But you can also acknowledge her perspective.
 When kids feel understood, they're more able to accept our limits.

 "No biting!
-You’re very very mad and hurt, but you need to tell your brother in words."
+You’re very upset.
+Tell your brother in words."

 "It's bedtime now.
 I know you wish you could play longer."

 "You don't want Mommy to say No, I hear you....And the answer is No. We don't say 'Shut Up' to each other, even when we're sad and mad."